Share

 She encourages women and girls in her community to overcome limitations and persist in their education.

-Marywen added that in the Solomon Islands, there are excellent opportunities for upskilling through Technical and Vocational Education and Training (TVET) providers that work closely with APTC.
+Marywen added that there are excellent opportunities for upskilling in the Solomon Islands through Technical and Vocational Education and Training (TVET) providers that work closely with APTC.